thinkverse/no-background-test/README.md

 ### Issue

 The issue that arises when a container doesn't have a set background, either color or image, is that on certain in-app browsers, e.g. **Instagram**, the app page will bleed through causing the app to be shown with the container text or content above it.

+### To replicate

+Visit the page inside an in-app browser. 👍